codeRusty/ngx-api-gun/README.md

 The AngularJS Http Client Wrapper Created to Ease things up.
  Buffer each and evry requests and track the response.

 You can use this advantage and shoot multiple requests to the server and
 1) later on check the response
 2) Get all the request where Error occoured
-3) Get all the request where Error occoured
-4) Check if any pending Offline request
+3) Check if any pending Offline request (request made while client was offline)
-5) Retry Errors
+4) Retry Errors
-6) Retry Offlines
+5) Retry Offlines